-In 2015, the number of sold packages have increased by 1.6%.
+In 2017 vs. 2016 the number of sold packages increased by 0.7%.

-7.4 The reimbursement market
+9.4 The reimbursement market

 The market for reimbursable medicinal products is the market segment that includes medicinal products whose costs are assumed by the individual social insurance institutions.